geotools/geotools/docs/user/welcome/support.rst

 7. When will your bug be fixed?

-   Well for the above bug report Andrea Aimie (the module maintainer) will get assigned the bug by default, and will probably respond with a nice email explaining the problem.::
+   Well for the above bug report Andrea Aime (the module maintainer) will get assigned the bug by default, and will probably respond with a nice email explaining the problem.::